ionic-team/stencil/scripts/readme.md

 5. Publish the release notes in GitHub
 6. Navigate to the [Stencil Site](https://github.com/ionic-team/stencil-site/pulls) repository and merge and PRs containing documentation that has been approved, but not merged that is related to the release.
 Such PRs should be labelled as `do not merge: waiting for next stencil release`.
-It's a good idea to review _all_ PRs through, just in case :wink:
+It's a good idea to review _all_ PRs though, just in case :wink:
 7. :tada: